Bangkok is famous for its rooftop bars, temples, cheap street food, crowded streets, and wild nightlife!

 Entrance Fee: 100 Baht per person including a bottle of water

-Wat Pho is right beside the Grand Palace.
-Wat Pho is Bangkok’s oldest and largest temple complex, housing the giant reclining Buddha, one of Thailand’s largest Buddha sculptures.
+Next to the Grand Palace, Wat Pho stands as Bangkok’s oldest and largest temple complex, housing the giant reclining Buddha, one of Thailand’s largest Buddha sculptures.

 Stupas, chedis, and other historical statues can also be found in the temple.